CookSwap/ingredient-search-api/README.md

 Once your implementation is live, open an issue using the **New Retailer** template.
 We'll validate your endpoint and add you to the retailer selector in the CookSwap app.

 Contact: [api@cookswap.com](mailto:api@cookswap.com)

 ---

+## The standards play

+This spec is to recipe-to-basket what Open Banking is to financial data — a common interface that lets retailers appear inside third-party experiences without giving up control of their ecommerce platform.
+One implementation; every adopting app.
+The alternative is every retailer negotiating bespoke integrations with every recipe app, indefinitely.

+---